JankyCS/shopify-backend-intern-challenge-fall2021/README.md

 The response will be an array of the data for each image, including its file name and the id of the author.

 8. View a Particular Image
 To view any particular uploaded image, make a GET request to ```http://localhost:3000/${FILE_NAME}```.
 No authentication token is required for this endpoint.
-The file name can be retrieved from the viewAll endpoint.
+The file name can be retrieved from the viewAll endpoint, or can be saved from when the image was originally uploaded.